Short Guide to the Bats

 BAT ROOSTS

-Nobody should deliberately disturb bats at their roosts, as this could cause them to abandon the roost and their young, or perhaps even scare them away permanently - disturbance should be kept to a minimum.
-Mother bats congregate to birth and suckle their babies at so-called nursery roosts.
-If these critical sites destroyed, then the bat population's reproductive output for that year could be lost with them.
+Nobody should deliberately disturb bats at their roosts, as this could cause them to abandon the roost and their young - disturbance should be kept to a minimum.
+Mother bats congregate to birth and suckle their babies at so-called 'nursery roosts'.
+If these critical sites destroyed, then the bat population's reproductive output for that year would be lost with them.

-Bat feces either contain identifiable seeds, or insect parts (shiny specks of insect “exoskeleton” = hard shiny covering of bugs), whereas rodent feces are chalky or smudgy in consistency.
-Most bat roosts are very quiet as the bats are usually secretive and do not wish to draw attention to themselves.
+Bat feces either contain identifiable seeds, or insect parts (shiny specks of insect exoskeleton = hard shiny covering of bugs).
+Conversely, rodent feces are chalky or smudgy in consistency.
+Most bat roosts are very quiet as bats are usually secretive and do not wish to draw attention to themselves.
 However, the pig-nosed bat (Brachyphylla) forms large colonies that can be heard and smelled some distance away from the opening to the cave.
-Most fruit bats roost in small clusters 5-20 animals (Artibeus, Ardops).
-Free-tailed bats live in large groups (5-5,000: Molossus, Tadarida), whereas the unusual Funnel-eared bat (Natalus) prefers to hang in isolation from cave ceilings.
+Other types of fruit bats roost in small clusters 5-20 animals (Artibeus, Ardops).
+Insectivorous bats, such as Molossus, and Tadarida, live in large groups (5-5,000).
+The unusual Funnel-eared bat (Natalus) prefers to hang in small numbers from the ceilings of their caves.
+Bat droppings, noise levels, and clustering behavior are useful aids when trying to identify what species of bat are living in a roost (see table below).

 (photo Merlin Tuttle)